zachbellay/blog/content/posts/weekend-in-wine-country.md

 Our hike came out to 9 miles, more than I bargained for.
 Nonetheless, I was proud of myself for being able to handle a hike of such length when even 6 miles seemed like a lot to me.

 Afterwards we went down to the town at the foot of Jack London State Park, Glen Ellen.
 We looked for restaurants but settled on the Glen Ellen Village Market, a local grocery store.
 It was arguably the nicest grocery store we've been in.
 They offered wines, with lots of cheese and crackers and other foods that would pair well on a charcuterie board.
 I was also surprised to see that in their liquor section the shelving was made out of a dark wood and there were two rolling ladders to reach further up on the shelves.
 We got paninis from the deli, a red velvet cupcake, two plums, La Croixs, and a single canned champagne.
-We went out back and enjoyed our post hike feast while I occasionally threatened scoop up one of the lizards in the garden into my pocket.
+We went out back and enjoyed our post hike feast while I occasionally threatened to scoop up one of the lizards in the garden into my pocket.

 #### Pangloss Cellars